koakh/IonicOAuth2OICPReactDemo/NOTES.md

 REACT_APP_AUTH_EXTRA_IDP="0oa3gq27xnkurdkQm5d7"
 ```

-the trick to get refreshTokens working on okta is using request `offline_access` scope to
+the trick to get refreshTokens working on okta is using request `offline_access` scope to....???